ISL: East Bengal to sign Hyderabad's Subrata Paul as Sankar Roy goes the other way | Goal.com

 ISL: East Bengal to sign Hyderabad's Subrata Paul as Sankar Roy goes the other way

-East Bengal are set to rope in goalkeeper Subrata Paul from Hyderabad FC while Sankar Roy is deemed to sign the dotted line for The Nizams., Goal can confirm.
+East Bengal are set to rope in goalkeeper Subrata Paul from Hyderabad FC while Sankar Roy is set to play for The Nizams, Goal can confirm.

+While Paul's move to East Bengal is permanent, Shankar Roy will play on loan at Hyderabad.

 Subrata, 34, made six appearances for Hyderabad this season and kept two clean sheets.
-Hyderabad coach Manuel Marquez had confirmed that the India international had a problem in his knee, because of which Laxmikant Kattimani has started in his place for the last five games.
+Subrata then suffered an injury that saw Laxmikant Kattimani start in his place for the last five games.
+Hyderabad coach Manuel Marquez had confirmed that the India international had a problem with his knee.
+He has recovered since but has not made it into the starting XI.

-The Tata Football Academy (TFA) product has kept as many as 28 clean sheets in his ISL career with 91 appearances with clubs such as Mumbai City, NorthEast United, Jamshedpur and Hyderabad.
+The Tata Football Academy (TFA) product has kept as many as 28 clean sheets in his ISL career with 91 appearances with clubs such as Mumbai City FC, NorthEast United FC, Jamshedpur FC and Hyderabad.

 Having started his senior career with Mohun Bagan, this will be Subrata's second stint with East Bengal after the 2008-09 season in which he won the Federation Cup.